 Naples Stripped Bare: The Beautiful Chaos of Italy's Most Misunderstood City

-I was crossing Via Toledo — Naples' main shopping street — when a Vespa carrying three people (a man, a woman, and a child wedged between them, none wearing helmets) shot past so close I could have counted the stitches on the woman's handbag.
-Nobody honked.
-Nobody flinched.
-The traffic light was red, but in Naples, traffic lights are suggestions, and gravity is the only law that's consistently enforced.
+Picture crossing Via Toledo — Naples' main shopping street — as a Vespa carrying three people (a man, a woman, and a child wedged between them, none wearing helmets) shoots past so close you could count the stitches on the woman's handbag.
+Nobody honks.
+Nobody flinches.
+The traffic light is red, but in Naples, traffic lights are suggestions, and gravity is the only law that's consistently enforced.

-I'd been in the city for forty minutes.
+That's the city in its first forty minutes.

 Arriving

-The station area is rough.
-I'm not going to sugarcoat it.
+The station area is rough, and there's no point sugarcoating it.
 Piazza Garibaldi is loud, chaotic, littered, and thick with hustlers.
 It is also the transit hub of southern Italy and the gateway to one of the most fascinating cities in Europe.
 Both things are true.

-My hotel was in the centro storico — the UNESCO-listed historic center — a 10-minute walk from the station.
-The street narrowed until laundry strung between buildings blocked the sky.
-A woman on a third-floor balcony was yelling at someone in Neapolitan dialect.
-A shrine to the Virgin Mary, tucked into a wall niche with plastic flowers and a working light, glowed between a barbershop and a doorway that led to stairs going down — down into what, I'd learn later, was a 2,400-year-old Greek-Roman tunnel system.
+Base yourself in the centro storico — the UNESCO-listed historic center — a 10-minute walk from the station.
+The streets narrow until laundry strung between buildings blocks the sky.
+A woman on a third-floor balcony yells at someone in Neapolitan dialect.
+A shrine to the Virgin Mary, tucked into a wall niche with plastic flowers and a working light, glows between a barbershop and a doorway that leads to stairs going down — down into a 2,400-year-old Greek-Roman tunnel system you'll come to know later.

 The Pizza Question